JPEREZ215/cloudflare-docs/README.md

 ## 🧞 Commands

-All commands are run from the root of the project, from a terminal:
+All commands are run from the root on the project, from a terminal:

 | Command                   | Action                                      |
 |:--------------------------|:--------------------------------------------|